Yuma Yirramboi Council

 Jason is passionate in creating opportunities for future generations to build their skills and capabilities to secure their own financial future.

-Jason’s hope and dream is that Aboriginal Victorians today and in the future can seize job, career and business opportunities without facing the barriers of previous generations.
+Jason’s hope and dream is that First Peoples in Victoria, today and in the future can seize job, career and business opportunities without facing the barriers of previous generations.

 Paul Paton